Logeswaran123/NLP-PubMed-Abstracts/README.md

 ```
 <br/>

-Following are results with model trained on 100% of dataset, <br/>
+Following are test results with model trained on 100% of dataset, <br/>
 ```
 Baseline model Results:
  {'accuracy': 74.97580533665146, 'precision': 0.7431966265737352, 'recall': 0.7497580533665146, 'f1': 0.7389570175489825}